Snater/CLNDR2/README.md

   // the day abbreveiations in the calendar header).
   locale: undefined,

-  // Callback triggered once the calendar has been initialized and rendered.
-  // `this.element` refers to the parent element that holds the calendar.
-  ready: function() {...},

   // A date that should be selected (that is its element is supposed to receive the
   // `classes.selected` class) at the time the calendar is initialized.
   selectedDate: null,